-MTH 112.
+\MTH 112.
 PRECALCULUS ALGEBRA.
 3 hrs.

-PREREQUISITE: High school Algebra I, Geometry, and Algebra II with an appropriate placement score in mathematics or MTH 100 with a minimum grade of C.
+PREREQUISITE: MTH 100 with a minimum grade of C or higher or appropriate placement score.
 COREQUISITE: If required, MTH 111.

 This course emphasizes the algebra of functions - including polynomial, rational, exponential, and logarithmic functions.
 In addition, the course covers non-linear inequalities as well as systems of linear and non-linear equations and inequalities.